 Celebrating the spectacular triumphs of our local film industry with a cavalcade of pictures everyone must see.

-St Kilda Festival provides the most comprehensive overview of the national short film industry, screening the Top 100 short film entries received each year alongside a rich program of new music videos, international short films, special screenings and events.
+St Kilda Film Festival provides the most comprehensive overview of the national short film industry, screening the Top 100 short film entries received each year alongside a rich program of new music videos, international short films, special screenings and events.
 Each year, the Festival also includes a Filmmaker Development Program and Industry Open Day.
 When?
-21-30 May, 2015 Where?
+End of May each year Where?
 St. Kilda, Melbourne, VIC.
 More .

 The annual Lasseters Lions Camel Cup is Australia's original camel race which attracts visitors to Alice Springs from all over the world.
 The event is organised by the Lions Alice Springs Camel Cup Committee.